The Critics Choice Awards were

 As I do every year, I list them all, then just rip right through an eliminate 75% of them right off the bat.
 Because let’s be serious — you know what the contenders are and what the contenders aren’t.
 This is not the most surprising category.

-Here are the 91 eligible scores for this year: (more…)
+Here are the all the eligible scores for this year: (more…)